vvdleun/audiostreamerscrobbler/README.md

 ## Warning: ALPHA version

 This program is not ready for prime time yet, it's under heavy development.

-At this time it can only monitor 1 chosen BluOS or Yamaha MusicCast device.
-In a future version, a single instance should be able to monitor all players of all supported audiostreamer standards at the same time.
+As of early July 2018, this program can monitor all players of all supported hardware audiostreamers in a household at the same time.
+This feature is very new, so troubles are not unexpected at this stage.

-The program has almost been completely rewritten in a course of a month.
-Among the changes are:
+The program has almost been completely rewritten some time ago.
+Among the changes were:
-* The program is now fully async events-based, instead of being based on synchronious function calls
+* The network I/O parts of the program are now fully async events-based, instead of being based on synchronious function calls
 * There's a new PlayerControl thread that keeps track of player monitor and detector threads.
-This will make it much easier to add support for multiple players.
 * MusicCast support has been completely rewritten and is now based on MusicCast's Event update system via UDP
 * The used network interface (and IP addresses that program binds to) can now be configured
 * Improved, cleaned up and simplified lots of internal APIs, especially the "public" ones